 We were founded in April 1996, and we have experienced growth and significantly expanded our operations.
-For example, over the last five fiscal years, our employees have increased to 41,056 as at June 30, 2019 from 27,020 as at March 31, 2014.
-In fiscal 2011, we expanded our delivery center in Romania.
-In fiscal 2014, our facilities in China and Sri Lanka became operational.
+For example, over the last five fiscal years, our employees have increased to 43,422 as at June 30, 2020 from 28,890 as at March 31, 2015.
 In fiscal 2015, our delivery centers in South Carolina and Pennsylvania, in the US, as well as in South Africa, became fully operational, as did our newest facility in China.
 In fiscal 2016, we added new facilities in Durban and Port Elizabeth, South Africa and Iloilo, the Philippines.
 In fiscal 2017, we added new facilities in Durban and Centurion, South Africa.
-In fiscal 2019, we added new facilities in Palma, Spain.
-We now have delivery centers across 12 countries in China, Costa Rica, India, the Philippines, Poland, Romania, South Africa, Sri Lanka, Spain, Turkey, the UK, and the US.
-We intend to further expand our global delivery capability, and we are exploring plans to do so in Asia Pacific and Europe.
+In fiscal 2019, we added new facilities in Palma, Spain and the Philippines.
+In fiscal 2020, we added new facilities in Pune and Gurgaon, India and the Philippines.
+We now have delivery centers across 12 countries in China, Costa Rica, India, the Philippines, Poland, Romania, South Africa, Spain, Sri Lanka, Turkey, the UK, and the US.
+We intend to further expand our global delivery capability, and we are exploring plans to do so in Asia Pacific, North America and Europe.